- Ph.D. in Electrical Engineering, Queen’s University, Kingston, Ontario

 Dr. Ronald O. Brown is a highly versatile consultant with over 40 years of networking and telecommunications experience and over 20 years experience as an independent consultant.
 He has a thorough understanding of technology, its benefits in profitable business processes, and a proven ability to bring change to an organization.
 He has demonstrated his ability to develop innovative and successful business and technical solutions, including several world firsts.

-Dr. Brown has a broad range of business and technical skills.
+Dr. Brown has a broad range of business and technical skills he brings to his clients.
 His demonstrated expertise includes:

 - Executive leadership